raspberrypilearning/sensing-science/lesson-3/worksheet.md

 #Investigating absorption of IR by different coloured surfaces

-In this lesson you are going to investigate how the colour of a surface affects the absorption of IR radiation.
+In this lesson you are going to investigate how the colour of a surface affects its absorption of IR radiation.

 ##Theory